keduba/my_test/content/post/update/index.md

 I finished two weeks of classes last week compared to the three that I had been targeting.
 I hope to deal with that this week.
 Something was wrong with the code of my answers on one of the Octave tutorials.
 I got the answers but it wouldn't submit.
 Since the assignment is standalone, I'm going to keep going with the classes and tutorials.
 Then from time to time check up what could be wrong with the code.
 That way I can finish the course content in the time specified.
 I was planning to look at Object Oriented Programming in February but I couldn't resist.
 I chucked in one hour and thirty minutes for that yesterday with Corey's tutorials and went as far as the lesson on Inheritance and Subclasses.
 If I finish this series this January, then I'll have to replace the February plan with something else.

+#### 28th January

+Finished the Python OOP Tutorial series yesterday, all the way to Decorators.
+I'll still need to look at a separate video Corey made on Decorators.
+In the meantime for some personal reasons, I am behind on Andrew's programming assignment in Octave.
+I finished the tutorials for week 4 in one sitting (about 4 hours) but the programming assignments are waiting for me.